 Dig deep into your past to create a winning educational leadership resume to showcase your leadership experience and relevant career accomplishments.

 Let the type of leader you are, whether transformational, visionary, or a combination, shine through.
 Delve into your experiences to develop relevant achievements, leadership skills, and initiatives you have demonstrated.
-Directly relate these career experiences to the position you which to secure.
-Take into consideration the points outlined below to create an interview-worthy, job-landing resume as an educational leader.
+Directly relate these career experiences to the position you want to secure.
+Consider the points outlined below to create an interview-worthy, job-landing resume as an educational leader.

 Tips to Write a Memorable Educational Leadership Resume